 Dr. Sue Johnson (the no. 1 marriage counselor in the world) recommends describing "the dance" i.e.

-If you take the conversation in this direction, you could go right from here to section VI (the "Accounting Pool") and then on to creating some agreements.
+If you take the conversation in this direction, you could go from here to section the "Accounting Pool" (below) and then on to creating some agreements, or, just keep going to the next step.

 Your sole (and soul) objective is to hear what your partner is saying vs. defend, talk about what’s going on inside of you, judge, critique, check out, or bathe in feelings of shame or not-good-enough.